Spacefreak18/wine-linux-shm-adapter/README.md

 ## ToDo
  - This thing leaks more memory than my Grandma, i need to find a way to exit the child process gracefully so I can free memory
  - Support more sims/programs
+ - The third wrapper (shmwrapper3.c) is meant to allow a wine prefix to access a linux memory mapped file.
+The test I wrote for it works, however, when I've tried to use it in practice, e.g. with CrewChief, it does not seem to work.